z-huu/Dropship_ECE243_Project/README.md

 player’s health reaches 0, in which the game over screen appears, showcasing who won the round.
 The game can be replayed by pressing “1” on either keyboard.

+The entirety of the project is contained in the main.c file, and can be compiled in Intel's Monitor Program, or alternatively, a NIOS II simulator like Henry Wong's CPUlator (https://cpulator.01xz.net/?sys=nios-de1soc)

+> [!WARNING]
+> Do note that trying to compile in simulators may cause issues with the size of the project; in this case, it may be
+> necessary to initialize one of the storage heavy arrays (sample or sprites) as a zero array instead.
+While this means
+> that specific sound / image won't be displayed in the game, you will still be able to see most of the project's functionality.

 ## Features

 Shown below is a list of all of the features incorporated in our project, as well as who was responsible for each feat.